 Divorce Attorney in San Antonio

-What Is the Standard Procedure for a Divorce?
+Understanding the Standard Procedure for Divorce in Texas

 A divorce always starts with filing a divorce petition.
 The divorce petition is written by one of the spouses and is served to the other spouse.
-The petition is then officially filed in a state court in the specific county where at least one of the spouses resides.
-It does not matter when filing for divorce where the marriage occurred.
+The petition is then officially filed in a state court in the county where at least one spouse resides.
+It does not matter where the marriage occurred when filing for divorce.
 The divorce petition will include important information regarding the marriage.
 It will name the husband, the wife, and any children, and will state whether there is separate property or community property and whether child custody or spousal support is required.
+Our divorce attorneys in San Antonio can help you with the legal side in a situation like this.

 The divorce petition has to officially be served to the other spouse during a phase of the divorce often called service of process.
 If both spouses have agreed to the divorce, the other spouse may only need to sign an acknowledgment of service.
 However, if the other spouse refuses to sign your petition or is hard to locate, you may hire a professional process server, who can personally deliver the paperwork.

 Contact The Locke Law Group to begin the divorce process today!
-We can be reached through our online form or by calling (210) 361-3113.
+Our divorce attorneys in San Antonio can be reached through our online form or by calling (210) 361-3113.

 How Do You Begin Divorce Proceedings?